ENTERPRISE design

 Here's the basic flow.
 A doctor starts a virtual visit.
 The system identifies that the patient is eligible for a care program.
 The doctor reviews the recommendation and can act on it through the side panel — without leaving their current tool.
 And the patient gets connected to the right program.

-I was brought in here to design the recommendation tool that works across all platforms
+I was brought in here to design the recommendation tool that sits on top of the side panel.

 Challenge #1